 Regular communication to parents is through newsletters and notices.
 Parent-teacher interviews are arranged in the evenings twice during the school year and a report is issued during the summer term.
 Parents are invited to see work in all the classrooms during the spring term and meetings are arranged over the year to discuss different aspects of the curriculum.
 If concerns arise at any other times parents are encouraged to contact the School.
 Every year the School produces a booklet for parents of new entrants which is available from the School Office.

-Irene Brennan - Headteacher
+Sharon McGhee - Headteacher

 Flora Stevenson Primary School,